5 min read

 To deliver truly personalized experiences, you not only need to hit customers with the right message, but also need to hit them at the right time.
 Leverage AI tools to help you map cross-screen journeys enabling timely communication for maximum impact.

-If you know your customers, owned marketing can be extremely effective for delivering personalized experiences.
+If you know your customers, organic marketing can be extremely effective for delivering personalized experiences.
 However, don’t expect immediate results.
-Owned marketing is a long game, but it is one worth playing.
+Organic marketing is a long game, but it is one worth playing.